Join my Sneaky Peeks and Collectors Club here

 The Greatest Expectation

-The spectral figure of Miss Haversham is impressed upon our minds since childhood.
+The spectral figure of Miss Havisham is impressed upon our minds since childhood.
 She haunts her family home surrounded by decaying wedding decorations still wearing her wedding dress that now hangs in tatter as it drags along the floor.
 Her bitterness and sense of betrayal poisons all around her and poor Pip becomes the subject of her revenge.

 This is a story of how true friendship is ignored in favour of empty words and false flattery.
-Following her father’s death Amelia Haversham fails to listen to the earnest advice of her oldest and dearest friend, and choses to place her trust in a trickster and conman instead.
+Following her father’s death Amelia Havisham fails to listen to the earnest advice of her oldest and dearest friend, and choses to place her trust in a trickster and conman instead.

 Music composed by Sam Baker.